vdlp/oc-rssfetcher-plugin/README.md

 ### Items

-Shows a list of most recent RSS items limited on the maximun number of items provided by you.
+Shows a list of most recent RSS items limited on the maximum number of items provided by you.

 An example of implementation code in your CMS page: